Bvngee/UCSC/CSE16/mini-project-1/doc.typ

 - ${1,2,3} xor {2,3,4}$ (where $A xor B = (A - B) union (B - A)$)

+This example uses the XOR operator ($xor$) between two sets.
+The XOR of two sets, much like the truth table of XOR in boolean algebra, only yields elements that are in one or the other set but NOT elements that are in both.
+XOR for sets is defined in terms of set differences, so we'll use that to compute the result.
 Subtraction returns the first set but with any shared items with the second set
 removed: